Real-Time Scoring Platform for Halfpipe, Slopestyle & Big Air Events

 Tanner Hall revolutionized freeskiing in the early 2000s with aggressive style, technical innovation, and competitive dominance.
 His X Games medals, video segment legacy, and influence on freeskiing culture earned him "OG" status.
 Hall's switch skiing ability and fearless approach to massive features set standards that modern athletes still chase.
 Despite serious injuries that would end most careers, Hall continued competing into his 40s, demonstrating unmatched passion for progression.

-Simon Dumont set the world record for highest air on a quarterpipe (35 feet above the coping) and became synonymous with amplitude.
+Simon Dumont set the world record for highest air on a quarterpipe (35 feet above the coping) at Sunday River, Maine in 2008 and became synonymous with amplitude.
 His X Games performances showcased superhuman height combined with technical tricks, creating moments that defined an era.
-Dumont's engineering background led him to design innovative training facilities and contribute to course development that improved athlete safety.
+Dumont also contributed to course development and training facility design that improved athlete safety.

 Swedish skier Jon Olsson bridged freeskiing's competitive and lifestyle aspects.
 His invitational events, creative video projects, and technical slopestyle skills influenced modern freeskiing culture.
 Olsson's switch double backflip off jumps and rail progression pushed slopestyle boundaries.
 Post-competition, his YouTube channel and exotic car content introduced freeskiing to broader audiences.